Rainier Brewing Company

-The Rainier Brewing Company was an American brewery based in Seattle, Washington.
-It brewed Rainier Beer, a popular brand in the Pacific Northwest of the United States.
+The Rainier Brewing Company is an American owned beer brand, originally established in Seattle, Washington.
+Rainier Beer remains a popular brand in the Pacific Northwest of the United States.
 Although Rainier was founded in 1884, the Seattle site had been brewing beer since 1878.
-The beer is no longer brewed in Seattle, nor is the company owned locally.
-In the late 1990s, the company was sold to Stroh's, then to Pabst Brewing Company, though Miller contract brews most of Pabst's beers.
-The brewery was closed by Pabst in 1999 and sold.
+The beer is not currently brewed in Seattle, nor is the company owned locally, but remains American owned with a Seattle-based sales and marketing team.
+After a series of ownership transfers starting in the 1970s, the company was sold to Stroh's and then to Pabst Brewing Company by the late 1990s.
+The brewery was closed by Pabst in 1999 and sold, while Rainier beer continues to be sold by Pabst.

 The brewery itself is a well-known fixture in the south end of town, adjacent to I-5 just north of the Spokane Street Viaduct.
-The plant is also home to the Tully's Coffee headquarters, Bartholomew Winery, Red Soul Motorcycle Fabrications, as well as artist lofts, band practice spaces, and a recording studio.
-The trademark red neon "R" that sat atop the building was replaced with a green "T" built by Western Neon, when Tully's was using the plant to roast coffee.
-The neon "R" is now on display at Seattle's Museum of History and Industry which was refurbished by local Seattle sign company Western Neon.
+The plant was home to the Tully's Coffee headquarters, Bartholomew Winery, Red Soul Motorcycle Fabrications, as well as artist lofts, band practice spaces, and a recording studio.
+The trademark red neon "R" that sat atop the building was replaced with a green "T" built by local Seattle sign company Western Neon, when Tully's was using the plant to roast coffee.
+The neon "R", also refurbished by Western Neon, is now on display at Seattle's Museum of History and Industry.
 The green "T" was removed on September 30, 2013 by Tully's, and a red neon replica "R", built by Western Neon, returned to the top of the brewery on October 24, 2013.
-The brand is currently owned and operated by Pabst Brewing Company.
-In Canada, it is brewed and distributed by Sleeman Breweries as Rainier Lager.
+The Rainier brand is currently owned and operated by Pabst Brewing Company.
+In Canada, it is owned, brewed, and distributed by Sleeman Breweries as Rainier Lager.